TWarczak/data_warz/content/post/2021-08-01-austin-r-xgb-house-price/index.md

       slice_max(-estimate, n = 12) %>%
       pull(word)

-Let's plot how often the most significant words show up in the different `priceRange` bins.
+Let’s plot how often the most significant words show up in the different `priceRange` bins.
 These are the words that most associate with price decrease and increase.

     high <- word_freqs %>%
       filter(word %in% higher_words) %>%